Expecho/ReportServer-Manager/README.md

 ## Project Description
 This application lets you manage a Microsoft Reporting Service server.
 It supports SQL 2000,2005, 2008, 2008R2 & 2012, native or in SharePoint mode.

+This is an imported repository, original can be found on [CodePlex](https://reportservermanager.codeplex.com/)

 ## Features
 - Download reports stored on the server, optionally including any (sub)folders by recreating the folder structure on the server by selecting a folder on the server.
 It will then download all reports and subfolders to the client.